 In the background of this photo is a Willys ambulance (90K JPEG) also donated to Cuba.

-Ricky Rubin spotted this Willys Jeep Station Wagon with the stately grille of the late 1940's, now in service as a taxi in Havana.
+Ricky Rubin spotted this Willys Jeep Station Wagon with a late-40s Jeepster grille, now in service as a taxi in Havana.

 Note however that when you see advertisements for "Jeep Tours" in Cuba, the vehicles are much more likely to be recent Suzukis or Daihatsus.